hjelev/rpi-mqtt-monitor/README.md

 The easiest way to track your Raspberry Pi or Ubuntu computer system health and performance in Home Assistant.

+* Start monitoring your system in just a few minutes.

 * Monitor: cpu load, cpu temperature, free space, used memory, swap usage, uptime, wifi signal quality, voltage and system clock speed.

-* Supports discovery messages so no manual configuration in [Home Assistant](https://www.home-assistant.io/) configuration.yaml is needed.
+* Automatic HASS configuration: Supports discovery messages, so no manual configuration in [Home Assistant](https://www.home-assistant.io/) configuration.yaml is needed.

-* You can install it with just one command from shell.
+* Automated installation and configuration: you can install it and schedule it with a service or cron with just one command from shell.

 * Configurable: You can select what is monitored and how the message(s) is send (separately or as one csv message)

+* Easy update: You can update the script by calling it with command line argument --update

 ## Table of Contents